chark/scriptable-events/Documentation~/README.md

 ## Getting Started
 The simplest use case of _Scriptable Events_ is when you want to notify a system that something happened without providing any context.
 To do so, you need two elements: a _Simple Scriptable Event_ and a _Simple Scriptable Event Listener_.

 First, create a _Simple Scriptable Event_ asset by right-clicking in the project window and selecting _Scriptable Events/Simple Scriptable Event_.
-You can name the event as you'd like and place it anywhere in your project:
+You can name the event as you prefer and place it anywhere in your project:
 <p align="center">
   <img src="simple-scriptable-event.png"/>
 </p>

-Next, select a _GameObject_ of your liking in the scene and add a _Simple Scriptable Event listener_:
+Next, select a _GameObject_ in the scene and add a _Simple Scriptable Event Listener_ component:
 <p align="center">
   <img src="simple-scriptable-event-listener.png"/>
 </p>

 Once you've added a listener, insert your event asset into the _Scriptable Event_ field (1).
 In the _On Raised_ [Unity Event] field (2), insert the methods you'd like to be triggered by the event.
 For example, if you wanted to change a color of an object, your setup might look like the following as seen in the _Simple Events_ sample:
 <p align="center">
   <img src="simple-scriptable-event-sample.png"/>
 </p>

 Now that you have your listener ready, you need to trigger the event.
-This can be done from a [Unity Event] via the `Raise` method or by selecting the event asset and clicking the _Raise_ button when the game is running:
+This can be done from a [Unity Event] by calling `SimpleScriptableEvent.Raise` method or by selecting the event asset and clicking the _Raise_ button when the game is running:
 <p align="center">
   <img hspace="2%" width="45%" src="simple-scriptable-event-raise-unity-event.png"/>
   <img hspace="2%" width="45%" src="simple-scriptable-event-raise.png"/>